ayo6706/expressjs-typescript-ddd-practice/README.md

 # node-typescript

-This system allows you to save your tasks using a simple DDD (Domain Design Driven) methodology
+This system allows you to save your tasks using a simple DDD (Domain Design Driven) methodology with node.js, typescript and expressjs

 ## to setup
 npm install